How to track, manage, and reduce your overhead costs

 Interpreting your results

 As a business owner, it’s best to keep your overhead costs as low as possible, but how do you know how well you’re doing?
-Here’s how you should interpret the results of the overhead-related formulas above:
+Here’s how you should interpret the results of the overhead formulas above:

-The importance of overhead costs in accounting
+Overhead costs in accounting

 How to reduce overhead costs